 Each input has four configuration memories.
-These are referred to as memory "A," "B," "C," and "D." To select one of the memories press MEMA, MEMB, MEMC, or MEMD.
+These are referred to as memory "A," "B," "C," and "D." To select one of these memories press MEMA, MEMB, MEMC, or MEMD, respectively.
 Note, RS232 codes are provided to directly access these memories.
+Each input memory has eight input "sub-memories" that are automatically selected based on the input resolution.

-Each configuration memory is independent of the other memories.
+Each configuration memory, and sub-memory, is independent of the other memories.
 To allow the memories to be used for mode selection (e.g. day/night), the type remains unchanged when a new input is selected. (i.e. If input 2 memory B is active, pressing "Input, 3" selects input 3 memory B).